inspec/inspec/docs/platforms.md

-# Using InSpec 2.0 on Cloud Platforms
+# Using InSpec on Cloud Platforms

-We are pleased to announce that with this release of InSpec 2.0, we have expanded our platform support beyond individual machines and now include support for select AWS and Azure resources.
+As of InSpec 2.0, we have expanded our platform support beyond individual machines and now include support for select AWS and Azure resources.

-With InSpec 2.0, you may now use several InSpec resources to audit properties of your cloud infrastructure - for example, an Amazon Web Services S3 bucket.
+Using InSpec, you can use several InSpec resources to audit properties of your cloud infrastructure - for example, an Amazon Web Services S3 bucket.

 <br>

-## AWS Platform Support in InSpec 2.0
+## AWS Platform Support in InSpec

 ### Setting up AWS credentials for InSpec